taxes, tax consultant, tax return

 Double taxation

-Double taxation is a process that the countries are trying to avoid by signing “conventions concerning the avoidance of double taxation”.
+Double taxation is a process that countries are trying to avoid by signing “conventions concerning the avoidance of double taxation”.
 What’s the problem with double taxation?
-If a foreigner continually gains income from one country, he will not only be a subject to taxation in the country, but also taxed in the country of his residency.
+If a foreigner continually gains income from one country, he will not only be subject to taxation in the country but also taxed in the country of his residency.
 Bulgaria has signed such conventions with more than 60 countries.
-This leads to lower taxes for companies operating in more than one country, but it also applies for individuals in matters such as pension, salary and other income.
+This leads to lower taxes for companies operating in more than one country, but it also applies to individuals in matters such as pension, salary, capital gains, compensations and other types of income.

 Procedure for obtaining Tax residency certificate

 It might be best to use an attorney to help you with the specifics, listed in the legislation.
 The document is issued within 7 to 14 days.
-However the Agency have the right to require additional information and documents from the applicant.
+However, the Agency has the right to require additional information and documents from the applicant.

-Taxation is very complex and specific subject, so people should be very careful and consistent.
+Taxation is a very complex and specific subject, so people should be cautious and consistent.

-At the end if you become a Bulgarian tax resident you will benefit from the lowest tax rates in the European Union and you won’t regret taking the time to ensure your future.
+In the end, if you become a Bulgarian tax resident you will benefit from the lowest tax rates in the European Union and you won’t regret taking the time to ensure your future.
+Most likely you will also need a qualified and knowledgeable accountant to do your taxes and we can also provide such services.

 You can reach us at: